-Or at least one would have thought so, judging by the absurd number of missed messages I had from my boss when I walked in my apartment door.
+Or at least one would have thought so, judging by the absurd number of missed messages I had from my boss Eugene when I walked in my apartment door.
 Setting my keys down on the counter, I scrolled through the myriad texts.
 The more recent ones had a definite sense of urgency and even panic.
 Another notification popped up letting me know I had several voicemails.
 I checked my missed calls and, naturally, they were all from Eugene, as well.
-It figured, the one time I forgot my phone at home while running errands was the one night all hell broke loose at work.
+It figured, the one time I forgot my phone at home while running errands would be the time all hell broke loose.

 I sat down on my couch with a weary sigh.
 I briefly wrestled with calling the boss back, but decided to wait.
 It was probably nothing.
 After all, Eugene cried wolf several times a month whenever deadlines were due, as if I had ever failed to get an article in on time.
 But since the project was due tomorrow, I supposed it was time to get started on it.
 Like a champ.

 The phone began to buzz.
 I answered, not bothering to even look at the caller ID.
 I had a pretty good guess as to who was calling.
 “Hello, Eugene.”

 “Johnny, thank goodness.
 Where the ‘H’ have you been?
 I’ve been trying to reach you for hours!
 Didn’t you get any of my messages?”

 “Nope, not a one.
 I’ve been having issues with my phone lately.”
 That’s it, Johnny.
 Plausible deniability by way of unreliable technology.
 I had learned the hard way that it was easier to blame my phone or computer or internet for not being able to be reached than it was to waste time assuaging Eugene’s anxieties for the umpteenth time.
 That latter option ended up turning five minute work updates into hour long therapy sessions, and I wasn’t being paid to be my boss’s budget psychiatrist.